The Last Spell on Steam - User reviews, Price & Information

 Defend the last bastion of humanity with your squad of heroes!
 Exterminate fiendish monsters with magic and brute force by night and re-build your battered city defenses by day in this tactical RPG with rogue-lite mechanics.

-The Last Spell is a tactical, singleplayer and 2d game developed by Ishtar Games and published by The Arcade Crew, Gamera Games, DANGEN Entertainment and Nacon.
+The Last Spell is a strategy, singleplayer and turn-based strategy game developed by Ishtar Games and published by The Arcade Crew, Gamera Games, DANGEN Entertainment and Nacon.

 Released on March 09th 2023 is available only on Windows in 11 languages: English, Simplified Chinese, Traditional Chinese, French, Japanese, German, Spanish - Spain, Korean, Russian, Ukrainian and Portuguese - Brazil.